MetaMask/metamask-docs/docs/guide/registering-your-token.md

 While this is possible using our UI with the `Add Token` button, that process can be cumbersome, and involves the user interacting with contract addresses, and is very error prone.

-You can greatly improve the security and experience of users adding your token to their MetaMask by taking advantage of the `wallet_watchAsset` API as defined in [EIP 747](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-747.md).
+You can greatly improve the security and experience of users adding your token to their MetaMask by taking advantage of the `wallet_watchAsset` API as defined in [EIP-747](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-747.md).

 ## Code-free Example